John Archibald Campbell United States Courthouse

 The John Archibald Campbell United States Courthouse, also known as the United States Court House and Custom House, is a historic courthouse and former custom house in Mobile, Alabama.
 It was completed in 1935.
 An addition to the west was completed in 1940.
 It was added to the National Register of Historic Places on October 8, 2008.

 The courthouse was designed to house the United States District Court for the Southern District of Alabama and the United States Customs Service.
 The customs service later vacated the building and the courts expanded into their space.
+The courthouse served the Southern District of Alabama until 2018, when the new Mobile Federal Courthouse was completed across the street.
+The Campbell courthouse then underwent an $18 million renovation which was completed in 2020.
+Today, it houses the United States bankruptcy court.

 This building replaced an earlier antebellum-era structure that served the city and region.
 The building is built in an austere blending of the Renaissance Revival and Art Deco styles.
 The façade is clad in white limestone with a granite base.

 History

 Construction of the John Archibald Campbell United States Courthouse began in 1934 on the north half of a city block facing Saint Joseph Street, then adjacent to the 1916 United States Post Office building.
 The block is encircled by Saint Joseph, Saint Louis, North Conception, and Saint Michael streets.
 Having a monumental scale and finer materials than most of the surrounding structures, this ensemble created a strong presence for the federal government in downtown Mobile.

 The new courthouse building was designed by the Mobile architectural firm of Carey and Dowling, with Louis A. Simon as the federal Supervising Architect.
 Initial construction was completed in 1935.
 A new expansion of the building to the west was built between 1939 and 1940.
 It was designed the Office of the Supervising Architect under Simon to seamlessly match the existing structure.